-The group, Hana-Kark, was brought together in 2018 by Nancy Turner to test the hypothesis that individual artists, practicing in a variety of media, with different philosophical approaches and from around the world, could work individually at a distance on the same surface to produce imaginative, coherent work.
-As participants we view this project as an extension of our own current art practices.
+A group of eight artists were brought together in 2018 by Nancy Turner to test the hypothesis that individual artists, practicing in a variety of media, with different philosophical and artistic approaches, could work individually at a distance on the same surface to produce imaginative, coherent work.
+As participants we viewed this project as an extension of our own current art practices.
 The initial project, Rut/Route/Lane, exceeded our expectations and with that, the group has continued to develop a variety of collaborative experiments to exhibit.
-Hana-Kark has accepted an invitation to participate in an artist’s residency this summer at The Art Gallery @GCC, Glendale Community College in Glendale, California.
+The collective now called, Hana Kark has been invited to participate in Kolaj Fest New Orleans 2019, an Artist’s Residency at The Gallery of GCC at Glendale College in Glendale, California for Summer 2019 and have several exhibition opportunities for the Fall of 2019.

 Karkhana is the Urdu term for the imperial-sponsored workshops that produced manuscripts for Mughal Emperors from the sixteenth until the nineteenth century in what today is India and Pakistan.
 In these workshops, the production for a single work of art was divided among various collaborating “masters.”

-The Karkhana concept was somewhat tweaked with our project, as what was historically an actual physical workshop with many skilled workers in the same place became instead a loosely defined collaborative network.
-Five artists worked over four months as eight works on paper circulated in a prescribed order until everyone worked on all eight pieces.
+The Karkhana concept was tweaked for our project, as what was historically an actual physical workshop with many skilled workers in the same place became instead a loosely defined collaborative network.
+Eight artists worked for eight months on sixteen pieces circulated in a prescribed order until everyone worked on all sixteen pieces.

 “Route, Rut, Lane: A Karkhana Collaboration”